zayarmoekaung/tnttest/content/about/index.md

 +++
 title = "About Me"
-description = "I m one of the members of LGBTIQ in Myanmar.
-I do guide for Gay tourists all over the world to get to know about the LGBTIQ in Myanmar.
-Instead of I m gay" author = "Kyaw" date= 2020-08-24T09:13:33+06:30 layout = "about"
+description = "I am a friendly, funny, nice tour guide in Myanmar and I can accompany and travel with tourists anywhere in Myanmar.
+I join gays in the world because I'm gay." author = "Kyaw" date= 2020-08-24T09:13:33+06:30 layout = "about"